 - complaints or appeals for on-course students (see the University's Complaints and appeals procedures)

-- behaviour of students (see Student Discipline and the University Harassment Policy)
+- behaviour of students (see Student Conduct and the University Harassment Policy)

 For informal advice about the Graduate Admissions complaints and appeals procedure, please email email@example.com with the subject line 'Complaints procedure'.